 We are principally engaged in the transportation, storage and distribution of refined petroleum products and crude oil.
-As of December 31, 2017, our asset portfolio, including the assets of our joint ventures, consisted of:
+As of December 31, 2018, our asset portfolio consisted of:

-- our refined products segment, comprised of our 9,700-mile refined products pipeline system with 53 terminals as well as 26 independent terminals not connected to our pipeline system and our 1,100-mile ammonia pipeline system; - our crude oil segment, comprised of approximately 2,200 miles of crude oil pipelines, our condensate splitter and storage facilities with an aggregate capacity of approximately 28 million barrels, of which approximately 17 million are used for contract storage; and - our marine storage segment, consisting of five marine terminals located along coastal waterways with an aggregate storage capacity of approximately 26 million barrels.
+- our refined products segment, comprised of our approximately 9,700-mile refined products pipeline system with 53 terminals as well as 25 independent terminals not connected to our pipeline system and our 1,100mile ammonia pipeline system; - our crude oil segment, comprised of approximately 2,200 miles of crude oil pipelines, our condensate splitter and 33 million barrels of aggregate storage capacity, of which 21 million barrels are used for contract storage.
+Approximately 1,000 miles of these pipelines and 28 million barrels of this storage capacity (including 19 million barrels used for contract storage) are wholly-owned, and the remainder is owned through joint ventures; and - our marine storage segment, consisting of six marine terminals located along coastal waterways with an aggregate storage capacity of approximately 27 million barrels.
+Five of these terminals and approximately 25 million barrels of this storage capacity are wholly-owned, and the remainder is owned through joint ventures.